danielaauriema/devops-tools/readme.md

 ansible-playbook ./ansible/server.yml -i ./ansible/inventory
 ```

-# Going deeper in ansible-tools project
+# Going deeper in the devops-tools project

 This project uses ansible to install all requrired software and configuration in the remote host.